offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

       |         '----------- "a pointer to"
       '--------------------- "an unmodifiable int"

-"int const * * const = An unmodifiable pointer to a pointer to an unmodifiable int"
+"int const * * const: An unmodifiable pointer to a pointer to an unmodifiable int"
 ```

 One caveat to the above is that a type beginning with `const` is equivalent to the first part of that type having `const` applied on it.